JordanJamesJA/NodeJS-Chat-App/README.md

 ## Contributing

-If you'd like to contribute to the Full-Stack Chat Application, please follow the [contribution guidelines](CONTRIBUTING.md).
+Pull requests and issues are welcome.
+Please feel free to contribute to this project.

 ## License